-After the previous two AVCon festivals were unable to be run, we’ve taken the AVCon merchandise table and made it digital.
-The AVCon Shop will be the go-to place for all things AVCon merchandise – we’re currently working on some cool items (both physical and digital) that we can’t wait to show you.
+After the previous two AVCon festivals could not run, we took the AVCon merchandise table and made it digital.
+The AVCon Shop is the go-to place for all things AVCon merchandise.
+We’re currently working on some fantastic items (both physical and digital) that we can’t wait to show you.

 All profits from the AVCon Shop sales go towards AVCon’s charity of choice, Cure Cancer.

 Cure Cancer funds early-career cancer researchers who are working across all cancers and all areas of cancer research.